Xunnamius/xscripts/lib/@black-flag/extensions/README.md

   },
   "only‑patch": {
     "boolean": true,
-    "description": "Instead of compiling new output, only patch existing output", "default": false,
+    "description": "Instead of building new output, only patch existing output", "default": false,
     "implies": { "patch": true }
   }